Nonlawyer Options for Florida, Grandparent, Relative, Step-Parent and Adult Adoptions

 A Little Bit About Me

 My name is Marilsa Torres Medina, but everyone calls me Mari.
-I am the owner of Florida Family Adoptions, and you will be working directly with me during the preparation of your Florida grandparent/relative, stepparent, or adult adoption forms and documents.
+I am the owner of Florida Family Adoptions, and you will be working directly with me and my staff during the preparation and filing of your Florida grandparent/relative adoption, step-parent adoption, or adult adoption forms and documents.

-I am dedicated to serving Florida residents, especially grandparents raising grandchildren, by offering quality, nonlawyer adoption document preparation assistance for relative, grandparent, stepparent and adult adoptions.
+I am dedicated to serving Florida residents coast-to-coast, especially grandparents raising grandchildren, by offering quality, nonlawyer adoption document preparation assistance for relative, grandparent, stepparent and adult adoptions.
 I operate my business lawfully and abide by a strict Code of Ethics.

-I am not an attorney, but I have worked for attorneys most all of my adult life, mostly as an adoption paralegal or adoption program specialist.
-After concluding a very rewarding career, I decided to open this business and help families in need prepare Florida pro se adoption forms.
+I am not an attorney, but I have worked for attorneys most of my adult life, mostly as an adoption paralegal or adoption program specialist.
+After concluding a very rewarding career, my partner and I decided to open Florida Family Adoptions to help families in need prepare Florida pro se adoption forms.

 I was born in Caguas, Puerto Rico, and I graduated from the University of Puerto Rico in Rio Piedras.